Skip to main content

 Which company has more employees?

-CoreWeave has approximately 1800 employees, while Graphcore has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+CoreWeave has about 1800 employees; Graphcore has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are CoreWeave and Graphcore competitors?